Beware! Your Water Filter Might Still Be Letting Toxins Through

 Africa Studio/ShutterstockThey say “slow and steady wins the race,” and when it comes to water filter pitchers?
 Turns out they’re right.
-A recent study out of The Ohio State University revealed water filters that work too quickly may be letting harmful toxins get through to your drinking water (and you won’t believe what toxins might be in your drinking water!).
+A recent study out of The Ohio State University revealed water filters that work too quickly may be letting harmful toxins get through to your drinking water.

 For the study, published in the journal Water Science Technology: Water Supply the scientists compared three popular pitcher brands for their ability to clear “dangerous microcystins” from tap water.
 Microcystins are a common group of algae found in calm waters like reservoirs, according to the U.S. Environmental Protection Agency, and they can sicken or kill people and animals who drink water contaminated with them.

 “Toxic cyanobacterial blooms are a global threat to human health due to contamination of drinking water,” according to the study.
 “To ensure public safety, water treatment plants must have the capability to remove [them] from water.
 Recently, however, there have been several instances when [they’ve] been detected in tap water.”
 With that in mind, the scientists extracted microcystins from Lake Erie, diluted them in tap water, and then subjected the tap water to three different water filter pitchers, each of which is readily available on the market.